47degrees/helios/helios-docs/docs/docs/coding/README.md

 ## Custom Encoders

-To create a custom Encoder just just need to inherit from the Encoder interface and implement the `encode` method.
+To create a custom `Encoder`, you need to inherit from the `Encoder` interface and implement the `encode` method.

 ```kotlin:ank
 val personCustomEncoder = object : Encoder<Person> {